jinhongliu6688/MIT-OpenCourseWare-Reading-Annotations-Web-App/README.md

 # MIT OpenCourseWare Reading Annotations Web Application

+## Project Introduction:
+- MIT OpenCourseWare provides free online resources for 2,494 university courses.
+- Our project aimed to annotate reading materials from each course syllabus page, categorizing them into required and optional readings.
+- We hope the annotations can help self-leaners quickly find important readings related to their topic of interest, and inform instructors with statistics on readings that provide guidelines to designing future curriculums.

 ## Project Info:
 - Website: https://colx-523-team1-project.azurewebsites.net
 - Achievement: Most popular project, voted by the cohort: Rank 1st